BecomeAllan/S2Query/README.md

           The filter of type publication, the options are `["ClinicalTrial","CaseReport","Editorial","Study", "Book","News","Review","Conference","LettersAndComments","JournalArticle"]`.
 The default is `[]`
       - `fieldsOfStudy : list(str)` |
-          The filter of fields of study, the options are `["biology","art","business", "computer-science","chemistry","economics","engineering","environmental-science",
+          The filter of fields of study, the options are `[ "agricultural-and-food-sciences","art","biology","business","computer-science","chemistry","economics","education","engineering","environmental-science","geography","geology","history","law","linguistics","materials-science","mathematics","medicine","philosophy","physics","political-science","sociology","psychology"]`.
-          "geography","geology","history","materials-science","mathematics","medicine","philosophy",
-          "physics","political-science","psychology","sociology"]`.
 The default is `[]`.
       - `useFallbackRankerService : (bool)` |
           Fall back to rank the match papers.
 The defalt is `False`.
       - `useFallbackSearchCluster : (bool)` |